EPFL-ENAC/iie-research-landscape/scrapping/epfl_iie/README.md

 Use `scripts/scrap_epfl_graph_teaching.sql`.
 Data is extracted from the `Edges_N_Person_N_Concept_T_TeachingAuto` database.
 It is filtered by profs' SCIPERS for current labs (see `data/iie_labs.csv` for the list of profs).

-We count the __number of occurrences__ of each keyword for every publication of current labs.

 ## Infoscience